Approximate Range in

 The most commonly heard frog in its range.

 (The call of the Baja California Treefrog is known throughout the world through its wide use as a nighttime background sound in old Hollywood movies, even those which are set in areas well outside the range of this frog.
-The call of the Baja California Treefrog is identical to that of the Sierran Treefrog and the Northern Pacific Treefrog and it is possible that the calls of any of these species were used as movie sound effects.) |
+The call of the Baja California Treefrog is identical to that of the Sierran Treefrog and the Pacific Treefrog, and it is possible that the calls any of these species were used as movie sound effects.) |

-| Diet |
+Diet and Feeding |

-Eats a wide variety of invertebrates, primarily on the ground at night, including a high percentage of flying insects.
-During the breeding season, they also feed during the day.
 Typical of most frogs, prey is located by vision, then the frog lunges with a large sticky tongue to catch the prey and bring it into the mouth to eat.

 Tadpoles are suspension feeders, eating a variety of prey including algaes, bacteria, protozoa and organic and inorganic debris. |

-| Reproduction and Young |
+Reproduction |

-Breeding is aquatic.
-Fertilization is external.
-Breeding and egg-laying occurs between November until July, depending on the location.
 Adults probably become reproductively mature in their first year.
-Males move to breeding waters and begin to make their advertisement call.
+Mature adults come into breeding condition and move to ponds or ditches where the males call to advertise their fitness to competing males and to females.
 These calls attract more males, then eventually females.
 Males call while in or next to water at night, and during daylight during the peak of breeding when calling can occur all day and night.
-Some males and females have been observed staying only a few weeks at a breeding site.
-Some males have been observed moving to another site.
-And others have been observed staying at a site the entire breeding season.

 Males are territorial during the breeding season, establishing territories that they will defend with an encounter call or by physically butting and wrestling with another male.
 Satellite male breeding behavior has been observed - a silent male will intercept and mate with females that are attracted to the calling of other territorial males.

-| Range |
+Geographical Range |

 The southern contact zone with Pseudacris hypochondriaca and northern contact zone with Pseudacris regilla, are unlear.
 How far south it ranges into the southern San Joaquin Valley, the southern Sierra Nevada Mountains, and the northern Owens Valley is unclear.

-Specific named localities are:
+Specific named localities in the 2006 Recuero et al study are:

 San Luis Obispo County, Los Padres National Forest